 The new leadership team plans to focus on recruiting faculty and developing new programs.
 A particular focus is a new Latino leadership program for students from all backgrounds who are interested in Latino issues, and creating an even stronger community of undergraduates and graduate students with interests in Latino studies.

 “There is already a great deal of attention being paid to the role that Latino voters will have in the upcoming 2016 Presidential election,” Fraga said.
 “Their growth across the country has the potential to greatly influence how many aspects of American politics evolve over the next 20 years.
 Similarly, their growth has already transformed how the Catholic Church sees its own future in the U.S.

 “Tim and I will work tirelessly to make sure that the Institute for Latino Studies and Notre Dame are at the forefront of the most constructive, insightful, and engaged thinking about these important and complex transformations in our society.”

 In announcing the new appointments, McGreevy also praised the work of Notre Dame Professor of American Literature José Limón, who has served as ILS director for the past three years.
 “We are deeply grateful for José’s efforts,” he said.

 The Institute for Latino Studies has built tremendous momentum in recent years, McGreevy said, and it plays a vital role in the academic mission of the College and the University.

 “We cannot be a great Catholic university in the 21st century unless we are great in Latino studies,” he said.
 “And, similarly, if we are not great in Latino studies we won’t be a great Catholic university.

-“I look forward to working with Luis and Tim to help us become the premiere Institute for Latino Studies in the nation.”
+“I look forward to working with Luis and Tim to help us become the premier Institute for Latino Studies in the nation.”